Machel Montano

-Machel Jesus Montano (born 24 November 1974) is a Trinidadian soca singer, actor, record producer and songwriter.
-Known for his high energy, fast-paced, and often unpredictable on-stage performances, he is one of the genre’s most popular artists.
+Machel Montano (born 24 November 1974) is a Trinidadian singer, songwriter and record producer.
+He is widely regarded for globalising and pioneering the Soca music genre.
+Known for his high-energy, fast-paced, and often unpredictable performances, Montano is one of Trinidad and Tobago’s most popular musicians.

-Music career

-Montano is the front-man of the soca band The HD Family.
-In 1987 he was the youngest finalist to ever win the Caribbean Song Festival.
-His career spans more than 30 years.
-Around 2012 he moved to the Los Angeles area.
-He is very well known in New York City, where he has had sold-out concerts in Madison Square Garden many times over.
-Machel is a six time international Soca Monarch.

 Early life

 Montano was born in Carenage (Northwestern Trinidad) on 24 November 1974 and his family moved to Siparia (Southwestern Trinidad), when he was very young.
-He attended Siparia Boys R.C., then Presentation College, a prestigious secondary school in San Fernando, where he was in the choir led by Mrs Cynthia Lee-Mack.
+He attended Siparia Boys R.C., then Presentation College, San Fernando, where he sang in the school's choir led by Mrs Cynthia Lee-Mack.

 Machel's first shot to fame as a nine-year-old boy came with the song "Too Young To Soca" while he was still in primary school.
 In 1984, along with his older brother Marcus and neighbours, the group Panasonic Express was started and, in 1989, the band became Xtatik.
 In April 1986, at the age of 11, Montano appeared on the mainstream television show Star Search.
 In 1987, he took part in the Trinidad and Tobago National Song Writers Festival, and placed second with his song "Dream Girl".
 He also won the Caribbean Song Festival in Barbados, becoming the first Trinidadian and youngest contestant to win this competition.